roadrunner-server/docs/intro/about.md

 ## (g)RPC Interface

-RoadRunner also provides an customized gRPC interface for communication between the application and the server, which plays a significant role in enhancing the interaction between the two components.
+RoadRunner also provides a customized gRPC interface for communication between the application and the server, which plays a significant role in enhancing the interaction between the two components.
 This interface is particularly useful when working with the various plugins that support RPC communication, such as: